Badger0909/Hacktoberfest-2024/README.md

 ### Contributors

-- Add your name, by editing the `contributors.json` file in data folder:
+- Add your name to our file `contributors.json` in data folder:

 ```json
 [